-HSR’s Global Health SDI is a revolutionary platform, that can be best understood as a catalogued library that brings together all data related to health at the global and local level, and also featuring development, analytics, and visualization tools on which applications leveraging the data and tools can be built, hosted, and shared.
-With this Global Health SDI, HSR is able to support the harvesting, curating, storing, and sharing of data related to health outcomes and costs as well as the social and environmental determinants of health.
+The Global Health SDI is a revolutionary platform, that can be best understood as a catalogued library that brings together all data related to health at the global and local levels, and also featuring development, analytics, and visualization tools on which applications leveraging the data and tools can be built, hosted, and shared.
+With this Global Health SDI, HSR.health is able to support the harvesting, curating, storing, and sharing of data related to health outcomes and costs as well as the social and environmental determinants of health.

 This Global Health SDI will enable the building of innovative applications to address broad as well as specific challenges.
 Additionally, research, data, and possible solutions for current medical issues are streamlined onto the SDI platform to leverage the trends in data on healthcare costs and outcomes, as well as social determinants for health and wellness across multiple demographics, such as varying income levels, geographical areas, and cultural differences.